canonical-web-and-design/practices/coding/python.md

 ## Code style and formatting

 All code must conform to [PEP 8](https://pep8.org/) and be formatted with [black](https://github.com/ambv/black) using the option `--line-length 79`.
-Any pull requests that do no conform to this should be rejected by the CI.
+Project should be configured to block merging on pull requests that do not conform to these standards.

 ## Testing